sailfishos/docs.sailfishos.org/Develop/Ambience/README.md

 /home/defaultuser/.local/share/system/privileged/Ambienced/ambienced.sqlite
 ```

 Settings of the current active Ambience are located in the dconf database at "/desktop/jolla/theme".
-Dconf is a settings database per user located in the file ".config/dconf/user".
 These settings can be shown bu running the shell command:

 ```nosh
 dconf dump /desktop/jolla/theme/